Sad but True (Tex, Don and Charlie album): Reception

-Although released in November 1993, the album didn't reach the charts until the end of January 1994.
+Although it was released in November 1993, the album didn't reach the charts until the end of January 1994.
 Perkins was nominated for Best Male Artist at the 1994 Aria Awards for his contributions to the album.

 Reviewed at the time of release, Chris Whiting said it, "has a place & feel which reminds you of the Paris Texas album.
 It's relaxed but not sloppy, sparse but precise, the piano tinkling along with an acoustic guitar.
 Then the vocals wash in, with the steel guitar creeping in to swell out the mood.
 It captures the mood of wearied men sitting around in bars ruminating through cigarette coughs on lost lives & lost loves."
-The Sydney Morning Herald agreed, "The songs bring to life a low-life world of late-night bars, transvestites, girls with tattoos and lives gone wrong."The Age described it as, "inhabiting a murky bayou somewhere between country, boogie and roots."
+The Sydney Morning Herald agreed, "The songs bring to life a low-life world of late-night bars, transvestites, girls with tattoos and lives gone wrong."

+The Age described it as, "inhabiting a murky bayou somewhere between country, boogie and roots."
 The Canberra Times said, "this CD just oozes bitterness.
 The Walker-penned songs are not so depressing, but they are incisive and Owen's instrumental, "Dead Dog Boogie", is a perfect foil to all the deep and meaningfuls.
 Let's hope these three get together again."
 The Sydney Morning Herald called it, "a genuine beauty, a late-night collection of downbeat and often wittily mordant country ballads.
 The songs plaintively bring to life a low-life world of late-night bars, transvestites, girls with tattoos and lives gone wrong."

 The book 100 Best Australian Albums said, "The genre, nominally, was country blues, with stories plucked from the night or passed along on the back verandah, as arid percussion, sighing pedal steel guitar and lyrical piano parts wended their way through the narratives.
 Aside from the rambunctious, psychedelic, country fair instrumental "Dead Dog Boogie", the tunes were long exhalations.